NickMcConnell/AngbandPlus/readme.txt

 There are some ascii "on line help" files in the "lib/help" directory.

-See the Official Angband Home Page "http://www.thangorodrim.net/" for a list (mostly complete) of what has changed in each recent version.
+See the Official Angband Home Page "http://rephial.org/" for a list (mostly complete) of what has changed in each recent version.

-See the various Angband ftp sites (including "clockwork.dementia.org" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.
+See the various Angband ftp sites (including "ftp://ftp.thangorodrim.net/pub/angband/") for the latest files, patches, and executables.

 Contact Courtney Campbell < campbell@oook.cz > to report bugs.
 Use the newsgroup "rec.games.roguelike.angband" to ask general questions about the